 Decoration and Finishing

 Once the didgeridoo has been shaped and tuned, it is ready for decoration.
 This is an opportunity for the maker to express their creativity and connection to Aboriginal culture.
-Traditionally, didgeridoos are decorated with intricate designs that tell stories of the Dreamtime, depicting animals, plants, and ancestral beings.
+Traditionally, didgeridoos are decorated with involved designs that tell stories of the Dreamtime, depicting animals, plants, and ancestral beings.

 Trends and Latest Developments